Engineering Library History

 July 1, 2011 - Engineering library closed its circulation desk and all books and journals were moved to other locations.
 Carpenter became a computer/study space with 24/7 access.
 20,000 books went to Uris Library, 1,500 went to Mann and 3,500 to Math; the bulk (158,000) went to the Library Annex.
 Further documents are available on the move.

 Current Staff - 2 librarians, .5 CIT staff member plus students through midnight.
 The first librarian Jeanette Poor wrote that engineering library committee and architect worked together to “develop a library which would keep pace with the rapid advance of science and technology, one which would be a center for engineering education, research, and study.”
 This statement is still relevant today as consolidation has been repeated over 50 years later, and a new bookless branch emerged in the same space (Poor, Jeanette.
 Carpenter Hall – Cornell’s New Engineering Library,” College and Research Libraries, vol. 234, p.
 202, May 1959)

 Reimagining Library Space - Student Teams

 These teams are great opportunities for students to get practical and managerial experience.
 They include AguaClara, Baja SAE, ChemE Car Team, Cornell Cup, Design Build Fly,Genetically Engineered Machines, Mars Rover, Engineers without Borders, Violet, and many more.
-When the stacks were emptied, one of the teams moved to the basement of Carpenter Hall, the Cornell Cup with systems engineering advisor David Schneider.
+When the stacks were emptied, several teams moved to the basement of Carpenter Hall, including the Cornell Cup with systems engineering senior lecturer David Schneider.
 See below for pictures.